SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/three-steps/articulation/basic/non-vowels/manner-of-articulation.md

 ## lateral consonants

 »⟮A lateral⟯« is a sound in which ⟮＿the airstream＿ proceeds⟯ ⟮along the sides of the tongue⟯ and ⟮is blocked by the tongue from going through the middle of the mouth⟯.
-Whether something is ⟮＿lateral＿⟯ is described by the distinctive feature ⟮[+/- lateral]⟯ Manners of consonants that can become ⟮＿lateral＿⟯ are ⟮＿fricatives/affricates＿⟯, ⟮approximants⟯, ⟮taps/flaps⟯ and ⟮clicks⟯.
+⟮＿lateral＿⟯ =feat=> ⟮[+/- lateral]⟯
+Manners of consonants that can become ⟮＿lateral＿⟯ are ⟮＿fricatives/affricates＿⟯, ⟮approximants⟯, ⟮taps/flaps⟯ and ⟮clicks⟯.

 ## approximants

-»⟮Approximants (narrow)⟯« are those sounds that ⟮have some narrowing⟯ but ⟮still allow a mostly frictionless escape of air⟯.
+»⟮An approximants⎵narrow⎵⟯« is a sound which ⟮has some constriction⟯ but ⟮still allow a mostly frictionless escape of air⟯.
-⟮＿Approximants (narrow)＿⟯ ⟮fall between⟯ ⟮＿fricatives＿⟯ and ⟮c_;＿vowels＿⟯.

 ## fricatives

-»⟮Fricatives⟯« are those sounds that ⟮produce ＿frication＿⟯.
+»⟮A fricative⟯« is a speech sound that ⟮produces ＿frication＿⟯.
 »⟮frication⟯« is ⟮turbulent⟯ ⟮＿airflow＿⟯.
 »⟮frication⟯« is produced by ⟮forcing air⟯ ⟮through a narrow channel⟯ made by ⟮placing ＿the articulator pair＿ close together⟯.
+»⟮Fricatives⟯« may be ⟮＿stridents＿⟯ or ⟮c_;not⟯.

 ### stridents

-»⟮Stridents⟯« are ⟮a subset of⟯ ⟮＿fricatives＿⟯ which contains ⟮＿sibilants＿⟯ as well as ⟮labiodental and uvular fricatives⟯.
+»⟮Stridents⟯« are ⟮a subset of ＿fricatives＿⟯ which contains ⟮＿sibilants＿⟯ as well as ⟮labiodental and uvular fricatives⟯.
 The sound produced by ⟮＿stridents＿⟯ is ⟮higher⟯ in ⟮amplitude⟯ and ⟮c_;pitch⟯.

-### sibilant
+#### sibilant

 »⟮Sibilants⟯« are ⟮a further subset⟯ of ⟮＿stridents＿⟯ where ⟮＿the airstream＿⟯ is ⟮directed by the tongue⟯ ⟮towards the teeth⟯.
 ⟮＿Sibilants＿⟯ have a ⟮characteristically intense⟯ sound.

+##### place

 All ⟮＿sibilants＿⟯ have ⟮＿an active place of articulation supercategory＿⟯ of ⟮＿coronal＿⟯.
-⟮＿Fricatives＿⟯ with ⟮＿an active place of articulation supercategory＿⟯ of ⟮＿coronal＿⟯ are ⟮prototypically⟯ ⟮＿sibilants＿⟯, outside of the ⟮＿dental＿⟯ ones.
+⟮＿Fricatives＿⟯ with ⟮＿an active place of articulation supercategory＿⟯ of ⟮＿coronal＿⟯ are ⟮typically⟯ ⟮＿sibilants＿⟯, outside of the ⟮＿dental＿⟯ ones.

+##### IPA

 The ⟮IPA symbols⟯ for ⟮the coronal fricatives (outside of dental obv)⟯ imply ⟮＿sibilancy＿⟯.
 ⟮Non-sibilant⟯ ⟮coronal fricatives⟯ exist, but ⟮must be diacriticized, e.g. from the dental fricatives⟯

+##### hissing/hushing

-⟮＿Sibilants＿⟯ may be divided into the ⟮＿hissing＿⟯ and the ⟮c_;＿hushing＿⟯ ⟮c-;＿sibilants＿⟯.
+⟮＿Sibilants＿⟯ may be divided into the ⟮＿hissing sibilants＿⟯ and the ⟮c_;＿hushing sibilants＿⟯.
-The »⟮hissing⟯« sibilants are ⟮alveolar⟯, the »⟮c-;hushing⟯« sibilants are ⟮postalveolar (or further back)⟯.
+»⟮The hissing sibilants⟯« are ⟮alveolar⟯, the »⟮c-;hushing⟯« sibilants are ⟮postalveolar (or further back)⟯.
-The »⟮hissing⟯« sibilants have an ⟮even higher⟯ ⟮pitch⟯ than the »⟮c_-2;hushing⟯« sibilants.
+The »⟮hissing⟯« sibilants have an ⟮even higher pitch⟯ than the »⟮c_-1;hushing⟯« sibilants.

-### distinctive features
+#### phonic features

-⟮＿Stridency＿⟯ is encoded in the distinctive feature ⟮[+/- strident]⟯.
+⟮＿Stridency＿⟯ =feat=> ⟮[+/- strident]⟯.
-⟮＿Sibilancy＿⟯ may sometimes be encoded in the distinctive feature ⟮[+/- sibilant]⟯
+⟮＿Sibilancy＿⟯ (sometimes) =feat=> ⟮[+/- sibilant]⟯

 <span class="cloze-dump">{{c1::}}{{c2::}}{{c3::}}{{c4::}}{{c5::}}{{c6::}}{{c7::}}{{c8::}}{{c9::}}{{c10::}}{{c11::}}{{c12::}}{{c13::}}{{c14::}}{{c15::}}{{c16::}}{{c17::}}{{c18::}}{{c19::}}{{c20::}}{{c21::}}{{c22::}}{{c23::}}{{c24::}}{{c25::}}{{c26::}}{{c27::}}{{c28::}}{{c29::}}{{c30::}}{{c31::}}{{c32::}}{{c33::}}{{c34::}}{{c35::}}{{c36::}}{{c37::}}{{c38::}}{{c39::}}{{c40::}}{{c41::}}{{c42::}}{{c43::}}{{c44::}}{{c45::}}{{c46::}}{{c47::}}{{c48::}}{{c49::}}{{c50::}}{{c51::}}{{c52::}}{{c53::}}{{c54::}}{{c55::}}{{c56::}}{{c57::}}{{c58::}}{{c59::}}{{c60::}}{{c61::}}{{c62::}}{{c63::}}{{c64::}}{{c65::}}{{c66::}}{{c67::}}{{c68::}}{{c69::}}{{c70::}}{{c71::}}{{c72::}}{{c73::}}{{c74::}}{{c75::}}{{c76::}}{{c77::}}{{c78::}}{{c79::}}{{c80::}}{{c81::}}{{c82::}}{{c83::}}{{c84::}}{{c85::}}{{c86::}}{{c87::}}{{c88::}}{{c89::}}{{c90::}}{{c91::}}{{c92::}}{{c93::}}{{c94::}}{{c95::}}{{c96::}}{{c97::}}{{c98::}}{{c99::}}{{c100::}}{{c101::}}{{c102::}}{{c103::}}{{c104::}}{{c105::}}{{c106::}}{{c107::}}{{c108::}}{{c109::}}{{c110::}}{{c111::}}{{c112::}}{{c113::}}{{c114::}}{{c115::}}{{c116::}}{{c117::}}{{c118::}}{{c119::}}{{c120::}}{{c121::}}{{c122::}}{{c123::}}{{c124::}}{{c125::}}{{c126::}}{{c127::}}{{c128::}}{{c129::}}{{c130::}}{{c131::}}{{c132::}}{{c133::}}{{c134::}}{{c135::}}{{c136::}}{{c137::}}{{c138::}}{{c139::}}{{c140::}}{{c141::}}{{c142::}}{{c143::}}{{c144::}}{{c145::}}{{c146::}}{{c147::}}{{c148::}}{{c149::}}{{c150::}}{{c151::}}{{c152::}}{{c153::}}{{c154::}}{{c155::}}{{c156::}}{{c157::}}{{c158::}}{{c159::}}{{c160::}}</span>